MicrosoftDocs/MIMDocs/MIMDocs/Understand/bhold-concepts-guide.md

 As noted above, every user must belong to at least one organizational unit (OrgUnit).
 Because organizational units are the principal mechanism for associating a user with roles, in the majority of organizations a given user belongs to multiple OrgUnits to make it easier to associate roles with that user.
 In some cases, however, it may be necessary to associate a role with a user apart from any OrgUnits that the user belongs to.
 Consequently, a user can be assigned directly to a role as well as obtaining roles from the OrgUnits that the user belongs to.

-When a user is not active within the organization (while away for medical leave, for example), the user can be suspended, which revokes all the user�s permissions without removing the user from the role model.
+When a user is not active within the organization (while away for medical leave, for example), the user can be suspended, which revokes all the user's permissions without removing the user from the role model.
 Upon returning to duty, the user can be reactivated, which restores all the permissions granted by the user's roles.

 Objects for users can be created individually in BHOLD through the BHOLD Core web portal, or they can be imported in bulk by using BHOLD Model Generator, or by using the Access Management Connector with the FIM Synchronization Service to import user information from such sources as Active Directory Domain Services or human resources applications.